learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ```

-Lets take a random sample of size 500 from this distribution and calculate sample mean and standard deviation.
-Also, work out the difference between population and sample mean
+Let's take a random sample of size 500 from this distribution and calculate the sample mean and standard deviation.
+Also, work out the difference between the population and sample mean.

 ```python